‘Curb Your Enthusiasm’ actor Bob Einstein, who played Marty Funkhouser, dead at 76

 Breaking News Emails

-Bob Einstein, who had a recurring role on HBO's "Curb Your Enthusiasm" as Marty Funkhouser and who separately created the comic character Super Dave Osborne, has died, his brother said.
+Bob Einstein, who had a recurring role on HBO's "Curb Your Enthusiasm" as Marty Funkhouser and who separately created the comic character Super Dave Osborne, has died, his family said.
 He was 76.

+His younger brother, Albert Brooks, an actor, comedian, writer and director, tweeted Wednesday: "R.I.P.
+My dear brother Bob Einstein.
+A great brother, father and husband.
+A brilliantly funny man.
+You will be missed forever."

+His daughter, Erin Einstein Dale, told NBC News that her father "loved his family and making people laugh more than anything in the world."

 He also created the character Super Dave Osborne, a satirical stuntman, whom he appeared as on numerous shows dating back to the 1970s.